- Getting there and getting around

 For more information, please read the guidelines on safety in parks and forests.

 Be croc wise

-Crocodiles live in the rivers, creeks, swamps, wetlands and waterholes, along the coast and offshore of Jardine River National Park and Heathlands Resources Reserve.
+Crocodiles live in the rivers, creeks, swamps, wetlands and waterholes, along the coast and offshore of Jardine River National Park, Heathlands Regional Park and Jardine River Regional Park.
 Crocodiles are potentially dangerous to people.
 Never take unnecessary risks in crocodile habitat.
 Visitors are responsible for their own safety, so please follow these guidelines and be croc wise in croc country.

 - Obey crocodile warning signs—they are there for your safety and protection.